Introduction to Thermal Fatigue

 - Morrow, D. L., “Component Simulations of a Pressure Vessel Subject to Thermal Fluxes”, Thermal and Environmental Effects in Fatigue: Research-Design Interface Presented at 4th National Congress on Pressure Vessel and Piping Technology, ASME, Portland, Oregon, June 19 – 24, 1983,PVP-Vol. 71, pp. 59 – 73.

 - Kussmaul, K. and Sauter, A., “Application of Ductile Fracture Mechanics to Large Scale Experimental Simulation and Analyses for Pressurized Thermal Shock Behavior of LWR RPV’s”, The Mechanism of Fracture, Presented at the International Conference and Exposition on Fatigue, Corrosion Cracking, Fracture Mechanics, and Failure Analysis, Dec.
 2 – 6, 1985, Salt Lake City, Utah, ASM, c.
 1986, pp. 75 – 87.

 - O’Donnell, W. J., et al., “Low Cycle Thermal Fatigue and Fracture of Reinforced Piping”, Analyzing Failures – The Problems and Solutions, Presented at the International Conference and Exposition on Fatigue Corrosion Cracking, Fracture Mechanics, and Failure Analysis, Dec.
 2 – 6, 1985, Salt Lake City, Utah, ASM, c.
 1986, pp. 227 – 236.

-O’Donnell Consulting Engineers can assist in identifying and mitigating thermal fatigue, keeping your plant operating efficiently and cost-effectively.
-Call to discuss your engineering challenges.
+O’Donnell Consulting Engineers assists in identifying and mitigating thermal fatigue, keeping your plant operating efficiently and cost-effectively.